zhengliyuan1987/zlynote/docs/src/guide/movement/stream_n_to_one.rst

 ~~~~~~~~~~~~

 With generic type input, the function dispatches one element per cycle.
-This mode works best for sharing the multile-cycle processing work across
+This mode works best for sharing the multi-cycle processing work across
 an array of units.

 .. image:: /images/stream_n_to_one_round_robin_type.png